 All of the company's life insurance, annuities, and banking services operate through Allstate Financial.
-While these sales account for less than 10% of the company's total revenue, Allstate considers them to be useful for deepening relationships with Allstate Protection customers.
+While these sales account for approximately 10% of the company's total revenue, Allstate considers them to be useful for deepening relationships with Allstate Protection customers.

 Sales and Marketing

-Allstate is focused on increasing premiums, maintaining profitability in the auto segment, and increasing returns in the homeowners and annuity segments.
+Allstate is focused on growing its number of insurance policies in force, increasing premiums, maintaining profitability in the auto segment, and increasing returns in the homeowners and annuity segments.
+It is also focused on proactively managing its investments, modernizing its operating model, and building long-term growth platforms.
 To grow policy sales, the company is enhancing its independent agency network (especially in targeted geographic areas), sales support organization, and online sales platforms.
 It is also working to increase cross-sales of voluntary benefit products through its exclusive agents, as well as to form new strategic alliances and develop new product offerings.
+Subsidiary Esurance is expanding, both by adding new complementary products and by launching its products in new geographical locations.
 At the same time, Allstate is working to reduce its operational costs.

 Catastrophe management is also a key part of the company's stability.
 To limit its exposure to catastrophic claims in the face of increasing severe weather events in recent years, Allstate has quit writing new homeowners policies in some coastal areas, including California and Florida, that are vulnerable to hurricane, wind storms, and earthquakes.
 While it still renews existing homeowners policies in California, the company tweaked its underwriting to reduce exposure to claims for fires following earthquakes.